-This post was written by University of Washington Women’s Head Coach Mike Neighbors while he was an assistant as Xavier.
+This post was written by Arkansas Women’s Head Coach Mike Neighbors while he was an assistant as Xavier.
 Coach Neighbors has one of the best emails in the Basketball Coaching Community.
 If you would like to be included on his weekly newsletter mailing list, please let me know and I will send your email address to him to add.

 There are lessons for coaches at all levels in this article.